plusjade/jekyll-bootstrap/index.md

 - **Progressive, Unified Development**
-  Ensuring your Jekyll blog is always compatible with GitHub Pages means development can be built upon in a way that moves the most users forward.
+  Ensuring your Jekyll blog is always compatible with GitHub Pages means development can move the most users forward.
   This helps improve the current horizontal and highly segmented Jekyll ecosystem.
+  Look forward to more and better features that simply _drop in_.

 <h2 id="start-now">Zero to Hosted Jekyll Blog in 3 Minutes</h2>